 There will be workshops where you will be encouraged to experiment with a variety of 2D and 3D materials and techniques, gallery visits to explore the work of other artists and regular homework to encourage research and investigative skills.
 You will have unlimited access to a studio dedicated to your course.
-In addition contextual studies lessons will take place regularly, enhancing your knowledge and understanding of practical issues and contemporary practices in the visual arts.
+In addition, contextual studies lessons will take place regularly, enhancing your knowledge and understanding of practical issues and contemporary practices in the visual arts.
+You will have the opportunity to attend Life Drawing classes run by the Department.